Beyond the Pocket: A Large-Scale International Study on User Preferences on Bodily Placements of Commercial Wearables: Design Considerations for Usable Wearables

 Our findings show that demographic factors, such as gender, age, education, and cultural influences, significantly shape how and where users carry wearable devices.
 For example, men predominantly use front pants pockets, while older users demonstrate more conservative and consistent placement patterns (\textbf{RQ1}).

-As public datasets often overrepresent young, male, STEM-affiliated participants~\cite{(NCSES)_2024}, overreliance on these datasets introduces biases when developing wearables or training HAR models.
-However, collecting new data is also costly and time-consuming \citet{liu2018benchmark, reiss2012creating}.
-These limitations may lead to unrealistic assumptions.
+To date, researchers seeking to develop a new wearable device or train a Human Activity Recognition (HAR) or motion capture model typically face two options: (1) use an existing publicly available dataset, or (2) collect a new dataset.
+While collecting a new dataset allows for control over experimental conditions, it is costly and time-consuming~\cite{liu2018benchmark, reiss2012creating}.
+Recruitment is often restricted to student populations, particularly those in STEM disciplines, which introduces demographic biases such as skewed gender representation and age limitations~\cite{(NCSES)_2024}.
+Existing public datasets may appear more practical, but they frequently over-represent young, male, STEM-affiliated participants~\cite{(NCSES)_2024}, potentially introducing biases that limit the generalisability of wearable designs or HAR models.

-For instance,~\citet{leng2024emotion} developed an emotion recognition system using front pants pocket sensors—an impractical location for many women. ~\citet{liu2022smart}, in food intake monitoring system, targeted older adults but did not include them in testing, and placed devices under the breast, which may be uncomfortable for some women.
-Other systems, such as chest-worn panic detectors~\cite{rubin2015towards} or headphone-based activity monitors~\cite{yatani2012bodyscope}, face compatibility issues with user behavior and anatomy.
+These limitations can result in unrealistic assumptions about device placement.~\citet{leng2024emotion} designed an emotion recognition system using IMU sensors located in the front pants pocket, a location that is typically unsuitable for women.
+Similarly,~\citet{liu2022smart} proposed a wearable to monitor eating behaviour in older adults, yet lacked older participants in their study.
+Their chosen chest placement under the breast may also pose comfort issues for women.
+Another example includes a panic attack detection system with chest-worn sensors---effective in signal quality but potentially incompatible with women's undergarments~\cite{rubin2015towards}.
+Additionally, a system using headphone microphones for activity recognition may face adoption barriers, as many users now prefer smaller earbuds unsuitable for such hardware~\cite{yatani2012bodyscope}.

-To ensure real-world relevance, we recommend that future wearable designs \textbf{consider diverse carrying preferences}.
-Avoid defaulting to male-centric placements, and instead design for flexibility and inclusivity across genders and age groups.
+\begin{DesignConsideration} To ensure real-world relevance, we recommend that future wearable designs consider diverse carrying preferences.
+Avoid defaulting to placements optimised for a limited subset of users, and instead design for flexibility and inclusivity across genders and age groups. \end{DesignConsideration}